Gian0206/Gian0206/README.md

-- 👋 Hi, I’m @Giancarlo
+- 👋 Hi, I’m a user
-- 👀 I’m interested in learning programming and finishing my degree
+- 👀 I’m interested in coding of course
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently learning stuff
-- 💞️ I’m looking to collaborate on "FileNotFoundError"
+- 💞️ I’m looking to collaborate on myself
-- 📫 How to reach me "FileNotFoundError"
+- 📫 How to reach me "DirNotFoundError"

 <!---
 Gian0206/Gian0206 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.